Last Updated on December 17, 2021

 Because sausages are made of ground ingredients, they should always be cooked or heated up thoroughly before being eaten.

-Whole cuts of meat can have bacteria on the outside, but this is usually the site exposed to heat, so the bacteria get killed in the cooking process.
+Whole cuts of raw meat can have bacteria on the outside, but this is usually the site exposed to heat, so the bacteria get killed in the cooking process.

 Bacteria on the surface of ground meat (or meat substitute), however, effectively gets ‘mixed in’ to the center of the sausage (yum).
 On top of that, the meat can come from more than one part of an animal, or different parts of it (source: Consumer Reports).
 The chances of bacterial contamination are increased.

 The good news?
-Cooking sausage all the way through kills bacteria.
+Cooking sausage all the way through kills harmful bacteria.
 If a sausage has been cooked and then cooled, this is still an opportunity for bacteria to grow on the surface, particularly if it’s ready-sliced, as this increases the surface area.

-For these reasons, all types of sausage are safer when cooked or heated until ‘steaming hot’.
+For these reasons, all kinds of sausage are safer when cooked or heated until ‘steaming hot’.
 If you want an accurate way to measure this, you’ll definitely need a food thermometer (the best ones I’ve tested are here).

 Summer Sausage: Is It Safe in Pregnancy?